priscillanzula/Retail-Tracker/README.md

 Start adding transactions using your preferred input method.

-View your financial analytics and track your business performance
+View your financial analytics and track your business performance.

-📋 Transaction Categories
+### 📋 Transaction Categories

 Sales